RiftValleySoftware/RVS_BasicGCDTimer/README.md

 Once the timer is instantiated, you start it by calling `resume()`:

     newTimer.resume()

+You pause (suspend) a running timer by calling `pause()`:

+    newTimer.pause()

+It the timer is not already running, nothing happens.
+If it is running, then it suspends.

 If repeating, the timer will repeat until it is invalidated or deinitialized: